Uzbekistan: Wrestling

+Boxing

+Boxing is also one of the most popular sports in Uzbekistan.
+Uzbekistan has four Olympic champions, winners of two silver and eight bronze medals at the Olympic Games in this sport.
+The country also has more medal winners in boxing at the Asian Games, the Asian Championships and the World.
+At the 2016 Summer Olympics, Uzbekistan boxing team took first place in the medal standings in boxing, winning 3 gold, 2 silver and 2 bronze medals.
+At the 2024 Summer Olympics, the Uzbekistan boxing team performed even better: five uzbek boxers were awarded gold medals.

 Ruslan Chagaev is a former professional boxer representing Uzbekistan in the WBA.
 He won the WBA champion title in 2007 after defeating Nikolai Valuev.
 Chagaev defended his title twice before losing it to Vladimir Klitschko in 2009.
 Another young talented boxer Hasanboy Dusmatov, light flyweight champion at the 2016 Summer Olympics, won the Val Barker Trophy for the outstanding male boxer of Rio 2016 on 21 August 2016.
 On 21 December 2016 Dusmatov was honoured with the AIBA Boxer of the Year award at a 70-year anniversary event of AIBA.